Wound Dock™

 This guide explains how venous ulcer infections develop, early and advanced symptoms to watch for, how infections are treated, and when medical care is necessary.

-Why Venous Ulcers Are Prone to Infection
+Why Leg Venous Ulcers Are Prone to Infection

 Venous ulcers form when blood pools in the lower legs due to weak or damaged vein valves.
 This leads to swelling, reduced oxygen delivery, and fragile skin that breaks down easily.